dev-rafa1707/API_Python_Flask_LocalStorage/readme.md

 ### Features
+#### CRUD main operations
-GETALL
+* GETALL
-GET BY ID
+* GET BY ID
-CREATE
+* CREATE
-UPDATE
+* UPDATE
-DELETE
+* DELETE

+#### Flask tools
+* Flask makes response is defined as a utility function that enables users to add additional HTTP headers to the response within the view's code.

+* jsonify is a function in Flask's flask.json module. jsonify serializes data to JavaScript Object Notation (JSON) format, wraps it in a Response object with the application/json mimetype.

 ### Pré-requisitos